 I was around the same age when I had similar feelings ... his autobiographical writings in 'The Story of my Heart’ or ‘Soul Life’ as he originally called it struck a chord deep within me providing solace and hope - I was not alone ... he has been my constant companion, and mentor, ever since; there is always one of his books on the coffee table.
 His writings as fresh today as they were in the 1800’s.
 They are perhaps the ‘raison detre’ for my blog.

-Here is my take - my heartfelt tribute to Richard Jefferies - through my exploration of Japanese prose poems of haibun and haiku; a reimagining of his writing - in a sense a form of collaborative haibun.
+Here is my take - my heartfelt tribute to Richard Jefferies - through my exploration of Japanese prose poems of haibun and haiku; a reimagining of his writing - a whispery and insightful postscript to his prose.

 [...]
 It is the February summer that comes, and lasts a week or so between the January frosts and the east winds that rush through the thorns.
 Some little green is even now visible along the mound where seed-leaves are springing up.
 The sun is warm, and the still air genial, the sky only dotted with a few white clouds.
 Wood-pigeons are busy in the elms, where the ivy is thick with ripe berries.
 There is a feeling of spring and of growth; in a day or two we shall find violets; and listen, how sweetly the larks are singing!
-Some chase each other, and then hover fluttering above the hedge.
-The stubble, whitened by exposure to the weather, looks lighter in the sunshine [...]
+Some chase each other, and then hover fluttering above the hedge. [...]

 […] There were grass-grown tumuli on the hills to which of old I used to walk, sit down at the foot of one of them, and think.
 Some warrior had been interred there in the ante-historic times.
 The sun of the summer morning shone on the dome of sward, and the air came softly up from the wheat below, the tips of the grasses swayed as it passed sighing faintly, it ceased, and the bees hummed by to the thyme and heathbells.
 I became absorbed in the glory of the day, the sunshine, the sweet air, the yellowing corn turning from its sappy green to summer’s noon of gold, the lark’s song like a waterfall in the sky.
 I felt at that moment that I was like the spirit of the man whose body was interred in the tumulus; I could understand and feel his existence the same as my own.
 He was as real to me two thousand years after interment as those I had seen in the body.
 The abstract personality of the dead seemed as existent as thought.
 As my thought could slip back the twenty centuries in a moment to the forest-days when he hurled the spear, or shot with the bow, hunting the deer, and could return again as swiftly to this moment, so his spirit could endure from then till now, and the time was nothing […]